IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/column-chart.md

 The {Platform} Column Chart has many options for styling and modification of the visual appearance.

-You can create this type of chart in the `XamCategoryChart` control by binding your data, as shown in the example below:
+You can create this type of chart in the `CategoryChart` control by binding your data, as shown in the example below:

 `sample="/charts/category-chart/column-chart-styling", height="600", alt="{Platform} Column Chart Styling"`